juhokoskela/pipedrive-mcp-server/readme.md

 ## Available Tools

-- `get-deals`: Get all deals from Pipedrive (including custom fields)
+- `get-users`: Get all users/owners from Pipedrive to identify owner IDs for filtering
+- `get-deals`: Get deals with flexible filtering options (search by title, date range, owner, stage, status, value range, etc.)
 - `get-deal`: Get a specific deal by ID (including custom fields)
+- `get-deal-notes`: Get detailed notes and custom booking details for a specific deal
 - `search-deals`: Search deals by term
 - `get-persons`: Get all persons from Pipedrive (including custom fields)
 - `get-person`: Get a specific person by ID (including custom fields)